Recruitment Action Plan

 - University Personnel uses CHRS Recruiting (powered by PageUp) for staff, management and faculty recruitments which make its advertised positions available from any Internet accessible computer.

 - Advertisements and newsletters will always carry the Equal Employment Opportunity clause.

-- University Personnel will participate in job fairs on a quarterly basis if there are sufficient numbers of openings to warrant participation.
+- University Personnel will participate in job fairs if there are sufficient numbers of openings to warrant participation quarterly.

 Job Specifications / Selection Process:

 - Develop position descriptions that accurately reflect position functions, and are consistent for the same position from one location to another.